bloombit-dev/beluga/README.md

-# engine
+# beluga
-Haskell bindings for binary ninja with support for the medium level SSA intermediate language.
+Program analysis and bindings in Haskell for binary ninja with support for the medium level SSA intermediate language.

 ## Build Instructions
 Symlink binary ninja core shared objects to package root.